Approaches to critical point theory via sequential and parametrized topological complexity

 \begin{theorem}[{\cite[Theorem 2.3]{RudyakSchlenk}}] Let $X$ be a topological space, let $\varphi\colon X \to X$ be continuous and let $\nu\colon \mathfrak{P}(X) \to \NN\cup \{+\infty\}$ be a $\varphi$-supervariant index function.
 Assume that there exists a Lyapunov function $f\colon X \to \RR$, which is bounded from below, such that $(\varphi,f)$ satisfies condition (D) and that $f(\Fix \varphi)\subset \RR$ is discrete.
 Then

 \end{theorem}

-The original version of the Lusternik-Schnirelmann theorem and in most of its generalizations are re-obtained from Theorem \ref{TheoremLSMain} by letting $X$ be a differentiable manifold and choose $\varphi$ as the time-$1$ map of a negative gradient flow of a $C^1$-function $f\colon X \to \RR$.
+The original version of the Lusternik-Schnirelmann theorem and most of its generalizations can be re-obtained from Theorem \ref{TheoremLSMain} by letting $X$ be a differentiable manifold and choosing $\varphi$ as the time-$1$ map of a negative gradient flow of a $C^1$-function $f\colon X \to \RR$.
 Then $\Fix \varphi = \Crit f$, so that Theorem \ref{TheoremLSMain} can be used to estimate the number of critical points of a function in one of its sublevels from below.

 Regarding this setting, we want to recall the PS condition and discuss its relation to condition (D).
 The following definition of a pseudo-gradient is a mild generalization of \cite[Definition II.3.8]{Struwe}.